 Tip: Include guest speakers such as principals, parents, students, and co-teachers in audo recordings.

-Users may now add their tours to Google Expeditions by publishing their tour as either public or unlisted.
-Then, users must use an Android device to open the Google Expeditions app.
+Teachers may now add their tours to Google Expeditions by publishing their tour as either public or unlisted.
 Once the user logs in to Google Expeditions, they will then see an option to select from the “Library”.
-Here they will find the tours that they created using Tour Creator.
+Here they will find the tours created using Tour Creator.
 Please note: I had to update and reinstall the Google Expeditions app to see the new Library update.
-The user may now download the their tour onto the device.
+The user may now download the tour onto the device.

 If a user shares their tour by copying and pasting the link, then the audience may view the tour independently while listening to the audio and ambient music on their own devices.
 Since we only have 8 devices in our school, teachers and students would use the devices in a small group setting.
 It would be ideal for the teacher to share information via an audio recording, while allowing students to explore independently at their own pace.
 This method also frees the teacher from having to GUIDE the center as they would using Google Expeditions.